videoatencion/consulta-censo-electoral/README.md

 - DOCUMENT_CHARS (default=5): how many characters to extract from the CitizenID
 - FIRST=true (default=false): index first or last N characters, default last
+- DAY=true (default=true): index the two digits of the birth day
-- YEAR=true (default=false): if it only uses the birth day or also the last 2 digits of the year
+- YEAR=true (default=false): index the last 2 digits of the year from the birth date
+- FN=true (default=false): index the first N characters of the firstname
+- SN1=true (default=false): index the first N characters of the first lastname
+- SN2=true (default=false): index the first N characters of the second lastname
+- NAME_CHARS (default=2): define the number of characters to index for the firstname or the surnames

 If you want to update the database, just copy the new CSV under /data and restart/delete the container.